 The Crossing is a professional chamber choir conducted by Donald Nally and dedicated to new music.
-Consistently recognized in critical reviews, the ensemble regularly collaborates with some of the nation’s most accomplished ensembles and creative composers.
-It is committed to working with creative teams to make and record new, substantial works for choir, most often addressing social issues.
+It is committed to working with creative teams to make and record new, substantial works for choir – most often addressing social issues – with the possibility of changing the way we think about writing for choir, singing in choir, and listening to music for choir.

 The Crossing is represented by Alliance Artist Management.